Physics of Language Models

 Our Philosophy

 Apples fall and boxes move, but universal laws like gravity and inertia are crucial for technological advancement.
-While GPT-5 or LLaMA-3 may offer revolutionary experiences tomorrow, we need to establish universal laws for LLMs that can eventually help us reach AGI.
+While GPT-5 or LLaMA-3 may offer revolutionary experiences tomorrow, we must look beyond the horizon.
+Our goal is to establish universal laws for LLMs that can guide us and provide practical suggestions on how we can ultimately achieve AGI.

 Physics of language models